Taking cancer on through research and clinical collaboration

-We are developing a growing collaborative network with academic centres and biotechnology companies, reflecting our focus on emerging science that could open new avenues and lead to the breakthrough medications of the future.
+We are developing a growing collaborative network with academic centres and biotechnology companies, reflecting our focus on leading science.
 Our research collaborators include:

-We have joined forces with Dundee University with the aim of developing PROteolysis TArgeting Chimeric molecules (PROTACs) as new therapeutic agents.
-Dr Alessio Ciulli, based at the School of Life Sciences at Dundee, is one of the pioneers in the field of PROTACs, which target disease-causing proteins for degradation by the ubiquitin-proteasome system.2
+We have joined forces with the University of Dundee to develop PROteolysis TArgeting Chimeric molecules (PROTACs) as new therapeutic modalities.
+Dr Alessio Ciulli, based at the School of Life Sciences at Dundee, is one of the pioneers in the field of PROTACs, which target disease-causing proteins for degradation by the ubiquitin-proteasome system.1

 MD Anderson Cancer Center

-We have entered into 2 multi-year research programmes with the cancer drug research laboratory of Professor Stephen Fesik at Vanderbilt University.
-These programmes focus on therapies targeting Ras, which is one of the most frequently mutated oncogenes known.
-One programme focuses on the development of small-molecule inhibitors of oncogenic Ras and the other on targeting Son of Sevenless (SOS), a protein responsible for activating K-Ras.5
+Early in our endeavour to understand the genetic drivers of cancer, we entered into two multi-year research programs with the cancer drug research laboratory of Professor Stephen Fesik at Vanderbilt University.
+These programs focus on therapies targeting KRAS, which is one of the most frequently mutated oncogenes in cancer.3

 Our clinical collaborations